ERF: Energy Research and Forecasting Model: Conclusions and Future Work

 Future work includes continued development and validation of ERF.
 Over the next year, validation studies will focus on real-world cases with available observational data, including but not limited to simulation of flow over steep complex terrain as well as simulation of extreme events such as recent hurricanes.
 New capability development will include the generalization of meshing strategies to allow an embedded boundary (``cut cell'') representation of terrain and/or urban structures as well as use of the particle data structures to develop and test Lagrangian microphysics models.

 Looking forward, the plan for ERF is to leverage existing modules built on years of experience by practitioners who are experts in their domains.
 Rather than re-implementing existing column physics modules such as SHOC, P3, and RRTMGP, which exist in the E3SM GitHub repository~\citep{E3SM}, we plan to provide interfaces in ERF to call the versions of these routines that have already been ported to C++ and can run on GPUs through the use of Kokkos~\citep{kokkos}.
 Similarly, we will also leverage the existing Noah-MP \citep{he_community_2023} and SLM \citep{lee_simplified_2015} land models.
+To this end, a rewrite of SLM has been incorporated into ERF along with interfaces to RRTMGP and Noah-MP.
+However, the aforementioned physics are currently undergoing testing and verification.

 Creating interfaces to existing physics models serves two purposes.
-First, it clearly increases the fidelity of ERF to model atmospheric phenomena and wind energy applications.
+First, it clearly increases the fidelity of ERF to model atmospheric phenomena.
 Second, it enables ERF to serve as a testbed to facilitate the rapid development and testing of new features in the column physics modules themselves.
 Currently, for development purposes, these models are often used either in single-column mode or deployed in E3SM itself, with no intermediate options.
 ERF can provide an easy-to-use intermediate testing framework that will allow fast development and testing of column physics models in a limited-area testbed that fills the gap between single-column and global.

 In addition to calling additional physics models as described above, we are establishing strategies for run-time coupling with WW3~\citep{WW3}, a wave model framework that solves the random phase spectral action density balance equation for wavenumber-direction spectra, and with REMORA~\citep{REMORA}, a new AMReX-based ocean model built to reproduce the ROMS~\citep{ROMS} regional ocean modeling capability on modern architectures.
 This three-way coupling will be analogous to COAWST~\citep{COAWST} in which WRF, ROMS and SWAN or WW3 are three-way coupled.
 There is also ongoing work to couple ERF to AMR-Wind.